vatlab/vat-docs/content/Documentation/vtools_commands/import.md

 {{% notice tip %}}

- * If your vcf file is bgzipped and tabix indexed (you can run compress and index your vcf file using commands `bgzip` and `tabix`), you can use command `vtools show track FILENAME.vcf.gz` to get details of the vcf file.
+ If your vcf file is bgzipped and tabix indexed (you can run compress and index your vcf file using commands `bgzip` and `tabix`), you can use command `vtools show track FILENAME.vcf.gz` to get details of the vcf file.
 The [`track`][5] function can also be used to retrieve such information when needed so you do not have to import variant info fields into the project.
+ {{% /notice %}}

+ {{% notice tip %}}
- * If your vcf file contains novel variant and/or geno info fields, or if you would like to import all variant and genotype info fields into the project, you can create a customized `.fmt` file to import these.
-This process can be simplified using pipeline [import_vcf][6][?][6].
+ If your vcf file contains novel variant and/or geno info fields, or if you would like to import all variant and genotype info fields into the project, you can create a customized `.fmt` file to import these.
+This process can be simplified using pipeline import_vcf.
 The command to use is similar to `vtools execute import_vcf --input my_file.vcf --output myvcf.fmt --build hg19`.

 {{% /notice %}}